 Stage 2 — The gluconeogenic phase — 2 to 10 days of fasting

 During this phase, glycogen is depleted and gluconeogenesis takes over to provide the body with energy.
 The window of time for this phase is so broad (two to ten days) because it depends on who is fasting.
 If you are a healthy male or obese, it will take longer for you to get to stage 3.

 Stage 3 — The protein conservation phase — after 10 days of fasting

 This phase is characterized by a decrease in protein breakdown for energy and an increase in fat and ketone use.
 Although Felig defines this phase as occurring after 10 days of fasting, many people enter this stage after three days of fasting.

 There you have it — the three stages that everyone goes through before reaching ketosis.
 Whether you are fasting from carbohydrates (the ketogenic diet) or fasting from all food, you will go through these stages as well.

 There is, however, an important caveat.
 It takes longer for your body to use ketogenesis rather than gluconeogenesis as the primary metabolic pathway while you are on the ketogenic diet.
 This is because of the effect that consuming protein has on insulin levels.

-Gluconeogenesis — The Reason Why You Are Not In Ketosis Yet
+Gluconeogenesis from Protein in Excess — The Reason Why You Are Not In Ketosis Yet

 Although the ketogenic diet does not contain many insulin-raising carbohydrates, insulin levels will still be higher on a ketogenic diet than during a fast.
 Why?
 Because some of the amino acids found in protein cause insulin to be released after ingestion.